 - Restart when prompted

-- Now Sign-in iCloud using the same Apple ID username and password which you use in your Apple devices.
+- Now Sign-in iCloud using the same Apple ID username and password which you use on your Apple devices.

 Select What to Sync

-iCloud for Windows offers a various option on what to sync, or you may not want to sync.
+iCloud for Windows offers various options on what to sync, or you may not want to sync.
 Select which iCloud services you want to use: iCloud Drive, photo sharing, Mail/Contacts/Calendars, and internet bookmarks syncing from safari to Internet Explorer and click on the “Apply” button.